nilearn/nilearn/doc/connectivity/parcellating.rst

 Visualizing the parcellation
 -----------------------------

-The labels of the parcellation are found its `labels_img_` after fitting it to the data using *ward.fit*.
+The labels of the parcellation are found in the `labels_img_` attribute of the :class:`nilearn.regions.Parcellations` object after fitting it to the data using *ward.fit*.
 We directly use the result for visualization.

 To visualize the clusters, we assign random colors to each cluster